lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 For use cases involving the transmission of application data, application data can be sent concurrently with message_3, maintaining the protocol's efficiency.
 In applications such as EAP-EDHOC, where application data is not sent, message_4 is mandatory.
 Thus, the EDHOC-PSK authentication method does not include any extra messages.
 Other implementations may continue using OSCORE in place of EDHOC message_4, with a required change in the protocol's language to:
-      The Initiator SHALL NOT persistently store PRK_out or application keys until the Initiator has verified message_4 or a message protected with a derived application key, such as an OSCORE message.
+      The Initiator SHALL NOT persistently store PRK_out or application keys until the Initiator has verified message_4 or a message protected with an exported application key, such as an OSCORE message.

 This change ensures that key materials are only stored once their integrity and authenticity are confirmed, thereby enhancing privacy by preventing early storage of potentially compromised keys.